arbitraryexecution/forta-examples/malicious-addr-py/README.md

   - Fired when the malicious address is initiating a transaction
   - Severity is always set to "medium"
   - Type is always set to "suspicious"
+  - Metadata field contains to and from addresses, transaction value, and the malicious address

 ## Test Data

-The agent behaviour can be verified with the following block:
+The agent behavior can be verified with the following block:
 - block: 13125071

 To run unit tests: